 All this talk about categories and I haven't given you the definative category list.
 That's becuse there isn't one!
 Each group has to define their categories based on what they intend their show to present.
 Then, after they have defined them, it is the responsibility of all concerned with the show to abide by them.
 That means that the entrant reads them and asks questions if they're not sure about something.
 The judge needs to know the definitions and judge accordingly.
 And the guild needs to work within the framewark that they have, themselves, set up.

-Stacy Koehler, Secretary, NACQJ
+Stacy Koehler, President, NACQJ

 NQA Certified Judge